pippinbarr/cart253-2020/topics/object-oriented-programming/object-oriented-programming-activity.md

 2. Replace the conditional the checks if the ball touched the bottom of the screen with a conditional the checks if the ball has hit the top of the paddle.
 This will need to check
   - If the ball's `x` position is within the `x` range of the paddle (that is, greater than the left edge position of the paddle and less than the right edge position)
   - If the ball overlaps the paddle on the `y` axis (e.g. is the bottom position of the ball greater than the top edge of the paddle and is the top position of the ball less than the bottom edge of the paddle)
-3. (Advanced) Make the ball move horizontally based on how close to the left or right edge of the paddle it hits (we can use `map()` for this to map the distance of the ball from the centre of the paddle to a force to add to the ball's velocity)
+3. (Advanced?)
+Make the ball move horizontally based on how close to the left or right edge of the paddle it hits (we can use `map()` for this to map the distance of the ball from the centre of the paddle to a force to add to the ball's velocity)

 ---

 ### Modify the `Ball` class's `move()` method to check if the ball goes off the bottom

 We don't really want to keep simulating balls that have fallen off the bottom of the screen because they can't really do anything any more.
 So we should deactivate them if they pass the bottom of the canvas.
+So in the `move()` method:

 `Ball.js`
 1. Check if the ball has gone off the bottom of the canvas and deactivate it if it has (set `active` to `false`)